0xilis/shortcut-sign/README.md

 ### Contributing (TODO):

-- Make a command to display info about signed shortcut, ex every certificate name in auth data, iCloud ID of iCloud-signed shortcuts, etc.
 - Write tests
-- Write a private key and auth data extractor for jailbroken iOS devices
 - Build CLI for more devices
 - Once libNeoAppleArchive neo_aea_sign_* functions are complete, utilize those rather than piggybacking off of embeddedSignedData
 - Option to replicate identity services and fetch private key/cert/validation record over HTTPS from Apple ID, thus not requiring an Apple device to dump keys from.
 This is the most ambitious and will take the most time, and may not be done.